quantgirluk/quantgirluk.github.io/quantgirl/content/project/fanchart/index.md

 ---
 title: "fanchart"
-subtitle: ""
+subtitle: "A Python library which provides functionality to create fancharts."
-excerpt: "The term fan chart was coined by the Bank of England in 1996.
-Since then, central banks have used these charts to illustrate its forecasts for inflation.
-The fanchart library provides functionality to create fan charts in Python."
+excerpt: "📦 Python library to create Fan Charts as introduced by the Bank of England in 1996"
-date: 2023-01-01
+date: 2020-01-05
 author: "D. Santiago"
 featured: true
 draft: false